caprover/caprover/ISSUE_TEMPLATE.md

-IMPORTANT: DO NOT POST issues that are not specific to CaptainDuckDuck.
+IMPORTANT: DO NOT POST issues that are not specific to CapRover.
 Issues and questions related to Docker will get closed.

-> If you are trying to see how to deploy a particular app using dockerfileLines property - please change your questions to Dockerfile and post it where appropriate such as Stackoverflow.
-This is not a CaptainDuckDuck related issue.
+> If you are trying to see how to deploy a particular app using dockerfileLines property - please change your questions to Dockerfile and post it where appropriate such as StackOverflow.
+This is a Docker question, not a CapRover specific issue.

 What is the problem?